Worlds-Collide/disk-maker/README.md

 # disk-maker
-code to create initial disks
+code to create disks of planetesimals and embyros for input into an N-body planet formation model

 ### To run this code
 ```python